-Natungram is the hub of the wooden doll making artists also known as 'Sutradhars' (narrator or story teller).
-Carved out of a single piece of wood, these dolls from ancient folklores and mythology, are characterised by their vibrant colour and ethnic style.
-The owl, considered auspicious as the escort of Goddess of prosperity, Lakshmi, is the brand product of Natungram.
-Artists also make figures of Radha-Krishna carved out of a single block of wood, Durga, Gour Nitai and Raja Rani.
+Natungram is the hub of the wooden doll makers also known as 'Sutradhars' (narrator or story teller).
+Carved out of a single piece of wood, these dolls from ancient folklore and mythology are characterised by their vibrant colour and ethnic style.
+The owl, considered auspicious as the escort of the goddess of prosperity, Lakshmi, made by Natungram enjoys an iconic status among Bengal's handicraft.

-Visit and watch the artists at work.
-Visit the Folk Art Centre to learn the technique of craft-making and know the stories behind.
-Explore Kathiya Baba Ashram, stroll along Bhagirathi River, relax on the bank of Nimbarka Sarovar.
-Visit nearby temples in Agradweep, Nabadwip and Katwa.
+Visitors at Natungram can witness the artist's at work, explore the Folk Art Centre to learn about the craft and its technique and learn the stories behind.
+While in Natungram, one must explore Kathiya Baba Ashram, stroll along Bhagirathi river and relax on the bank of Nimbarka Sarovar.
+One can also visit nearby temples in Agradweep, Nabadwip and Katwa.
 Know More »

 Nearest railway station is Agradwip or Katwa.
 It is about 1.5 hours drive from Bardhaman or Santiniketan and takes 4 hours from Kolkata.

-One can enjoy stay at the Community Resource Centre with well furnished lodging facilities with basic amenities that are available for the guests.
+One can enjoy stay at the Folk Art Centre with well furnished lodging facilities and all basic amenities for guests.
 There are hotels in Katwa town too.

 The double storied Resource Centre at Natungram has four rooms - two on the ground floor and two on the first floor.
 Each room can accommodate four persons.
 Guests can relish the traditional Indian cuisine at the artists' places.
 The centre also houses a saw mill and a workshop where the crafts men can be seen working.
 Craftsmen assemble here to work daily and the tourists can interact, watch them work, and can also make purchases.